 The Youth Risk Behavior Surveillance System

 The Centers for Disease Control and Prevention monitor risky behavior in teenagers using the Youth Risk Behavior Surveillance System (YRBSS).
 Conducted every other year since 1991, the YRBSS now covers 118 health behaviors, as well as statistics on obesity and asthma.
-The 2015 YRBSS, the most recent study, collected data about risky behavior from more than 15,000 American high school students.
+The 2015 YRBSS, the most recent study, collected data about teenage risk behaviors from more than 15,000 American high school students.

 A Sampling of Data from the 2015 Risk Behavior Surveillance Report